Skip to content

 datasource: jobs

-The following example produces a summary report that contains the summary block, the tags table, and a testcases table per test kinds (here, assuming the front-end tests were written in Robot Framework, the back-end tests in JUnit, and other tests in some other technologies), for all workflows:
+The following example produces a summary report that contains the summary block, the tags table, and a test cases table per test kinds (here, assuming the front-end tests were written in Robot Framework, the back-end tests in JUnit, and other tests in some other technologies), for all workflows:

 insights: